iterative/dvc.org/content/docs/start/experiments.md

 (`params.yaml`), and other dependencies (`data/images/`) with these produced metrics.

-The purpose of `dvc exp` family of commands is to let you run, capture, compare the machine learning experiments at once as you iterate on your code, data, models, and hyperparameters.
-The artifacts like models, metrics produced by each experiment are tracked by DVC and the associated parameters and metrics can be committed to Git as text files.
+The purpose of the `dvc exp` family of commands is to let you run, capture, and compare the machine learning experiments at once as you iterate on your project.
+The artifacts like models and metrics produced by each experiment are tracked by DVC, and the associated parameters and metrics can be committed to Git as text files.

 You can review the experiment results with `dvc exp show` and see these metrics and results in a nicely formatted table: